Table of Contents

 Different pets may have varied susceptibilities to chemical toxins:

-Highly sensitive to airborne chemicals due to their permeable skin
+- Reptiles and amphibians Highly sensitive to airborne chemicals due to their permeable skin

 Seasonal chemical hazards